GIS-PuppetMaster/tinyflow/README.md

 # Get results
 1. Back up the results of baselines.
-2. Check out back to the TENSILE branch.
+2. Check out back to the TENSILE branch(or the master branch, they are the same).
 3. Change the `baseline_path` and `TENSILE_path` in `MakeCSV.py` to the path where you put your experiment results.
 4. Change the `csv_path` in `Draw.py` to the path where you put your csv, this is set in MakeCSV.py.
 5. Run the result analysis process.